From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

-After unzipping one cellular disc, one needs to keep unzipping along the same leaf of $\Gamma$.
-One can iterate until there is no more degenerate cellular disc.
-After this process, $\Gamma$ is locally homeomorphic to a line.
+Now any unzipping loop alternates between vertex discs in the original surface (which map under $f$ to the vertex of $X$), and the singular leaves of cellular discs of the degenerate type (which have contractible image under $f$ as explained above).
+This proves the claim. \end{proof} Therefore, at the end of the unzipping process, the new vertex discs are simply connected and are therefore topological discs.

 Moreover, $\Gamma$ is compact as its intersection with each vertex disc, $1$-handle, or cellular disc of $\Sigma$ is compact, and $\Sigma$ has only finitely many such pieces.
 Therefore, $\Gamma$ is a compact $1$-dimensional submanifold of $\Sigma$.
 We then say that the stripe pattern is an \emph{unzipped stripe pattern}.